andgineer/sorokin.engineer/posts/en/_posts/2017-10-15-itunes_audiobook_from_mp3.md

     audiobook-tags ~/Downloads/audiobook -n=name

 This command will fix the tag encoding, assuming it's Win1251 (if you need a different encoding, use the `--encoding` argument).

 It will also sort the order based on the file name.

 If you need a different order, refer to the description of the `--num` argument.

+By default it is looking for `mp3`, you can change that with the `--suffix` argument, for example `-s="m4b"`.

+If you want to try it without changes to files, add `--dry` argument.

 To get help on the program, use: